LapaCopatycha/LapaCopatycha/README.md

 Data Scientist
 --------------

-Now i am studing on the program "Master of Data Science" in the Higher School of Economics.
-Here you can see some of my projects and researchings.
+Now I am studying on the program "Master of Data Science" in the Higher School of Economics.
+Here you can see some of my projects and researches.
 I wish it will help you on your own projects!

-*   🧠  I'm learning Machine learning and multi-agent systems
+*   🧠  I'm learning machine learning and multi-agent systems
 *   🤝  I'm open to collaborating on intersting projects and offers
 *   ✉️  If you have any offers and qustions you can can contact me at [ff@](mailto:ff@)